Strategy Setup

 <figure><img src="/files/JaJC917hhbIXG1hD6BKF" alt=""><figcaption><p>Exit Execution</p></figcaption></figure>

-The exit price of the trade that the automation platform will submit as a limit order is determined by the NBBO at the opening of the trade.
-The exit execution field allows you to configure the speed and price adjustment.
-For example, you can set a trade to adjust .10 every 10 seconds.
-Additionally, you have the option to switch to a market order after a certain number of attempts (see [Switch to Market Order](#switch-to-market-order)).&#x20;
+The exit price that the automation platform submits as a limit order is determined by the NBBO when the exit begins.
+The **Exit Execution** field lets you configure the speed and price adjustment.
+For example, you can set a trade to adjust by `0.10` every 10 seconds.
+You also have the option to switch to a market order after a certain number of attempts.
+See [Switch to Market Order](#switch-to-market-order).

 *Note: The interval and max attempts fields must be less than 55 seconds when multiplied together.*

-In the event a trade does not exit (while using a platform-managed exit or stop), at the top of each (i.e. the next) minute, the platform will reset the order price to the current mid price and re-attempt the fill progression sequence.
+If a trade does not exit while using a platform-managed exit or stop, the platform resets the order price to the current mid price at the top of the next minute and re-attempts the fill progression sequence.

 ## Switch to Market Order

-When enabled, the platform will automatically convert the limit order to a market order after a specified number of exit attempts.
-Unlike a limit order, a market order carries no price level - it will fill at whatever price the market is currently offering, which may be significantly different from the last mid price.
+When enabled, the platform automatically converts the limit order to a market order after a specified number of exit attempts.
+Unlike a limit order, a market order has no price level.
+It will fill at the current market price, which may differ significantly from the last mid price.

 Support for market orders on exit varies by broker:

-* **Tradier** and **ToS/Schwab** APIs support market closing orders for both individual options and spreads / multi-leg strategies.
+* **Tradier** and **ToS/Schwab** APIs support market closing orders for both individual options and spreads or multi-leg strategies.

-* **tastytrade's** API supports market closing orders for individual options (including single option leg groups) but does not currently support market orders for spreads or multi-leg strategies.
-For tastytrade accounts, this option will have no effect on spreads or other multi-legged positions - the platform will continue adjusting the limit order price until filled, or the position is reset at the top of the next minute.
-Consider adjusting your exit progression accordingly if a timely exit is required.
+* **tastytrade’s** API supports market closing orders for individual options, including single-option leg groups, but does not currently support market orders for spreads or multi-leg strategies.
+For tastytrade accounts, this option has no effect on spreads or other multi-leg positions.
+The platform will continue adjusting the limit order price until filled, or the position will reset at the top of the next minute.
+Consider adjusting your exit progression if a timely exit is required.

-It is recommended to use this feature with caution, as market orders on options can result in unfavorable fills, particularly for spreads with wider bid/ask spreads or lower liquidity.
+Use this feature with caution.
+Market orders on options can result in unfavorable fills, especially for spreads with wider bid-ask spreads or lower liquidity.

 ## Ignore Bidless Longs